-According to the official Town of Vienna web site, this is also a WiFi Hot-Spot offering free Internet access.
+According to the official Town of Vienna website, this is also a WiFi Hot-Spot offering free Internet access.
 Users can log-in using Vienna Gov’t Sponsored Free WiFi for the SSID.
 SSID stands for “Service Set Identifier” and is a unique ID for naming a wireless network.
-All wireless devices attempting to communicate with each other must share the same SSID. — You will have to confirm this yourselves… but I plan to check it out.
+All wireless devices attempting to communicate with each other must share the same SSID. — You will have to confirm this yourself… but I plan to check it out.

 We are lucky to be living in Vienna, VA.